enthought/mayavi/docs/source/mayavi/tips.rst

 Animating a series of images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lets say you have a stack of PNG or JPEG files that are numbered
+Let's say you have a stack of PNG or JPEG files that are numbered
 serially that you want to animate on a Mayavi scene.
 Here is a simple
 script (called ``img_movie.py``)::